 BMW Group's score of 82 is higher than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, BMW Group reported total carbon emissions of approximately 672,542,000 kg CO2e for Scope 1, 150,508,000 kg CO2e for Scope 2, and a staggering 130,297,238,000 kg CO2e for Scope 3 emissions.
+In 2024, BMW Group reported total carbon emissions of approximately 134,699,641,000 kg CO2e, with emissions distributed across various scopes: 672,542,000 kg CO2e (Scope 1), 150,508,000 kg CO2e (Scope 2), and a significant 130,297,238,000 kg CO2e (Scope 3).
 The Scope 3 emissions primarily stem from the use of sold products, accounting for about 93,652,616,000 kg CO2e.
-The company has set ambitious targets to reduce its carbon footprint significantly.
-By 2030, BMW Group aims to achieve an 80% reduction in Scope 1 and 2 emissions per vehicle produced, using 2019 as the base year.
-Additionally, it targets a 50% reduction in Scope 3 emissions from the use of sold products per vehicle kilometre and a 22% reduction in emissions from purchased goods and services, also per vehicle sold, from the same base year.
-BMW Group is committed to achieving net-zero emissions across its entire value chain by 2050.
-This commitment includes reducing Scope 1 and 2 emissions to near zero by 2025.
-The company has made substantial progress, having already reduced CO2 emissions in its European new vehicle fleet by approximately 41% from 1995 to 2016, with a goal of at least 50% reduction by 2020.
-These targets align with the Science Based Targets initiative (SBTi) and reflect BMW Group's commitment to sustainable practices in the automotive industry.
-The emissions data and reduction targets are sourced from Bayerische Motoren Werke Aktiengesellschaft, the parent company, ensuring a comprehensive approach to climate accountability.
+BMW Group has set ambitious targets to reduce its carbon footprint.
+By 2030, the company aims to achieve an 80% reduction in Scope 1 and 2 emissions per vehicle produced, using 2019 as the baseline year.
+Additionally, it targets a 50% reduction in Scope 3 emissions from the use of sold products per vehicle kilometre and a 22% reduction in emissions from purchased goods and services, as well as upstream transportation and distribution services, also based on 2019 levels.
+The company is committed to achieving net zero emissions across its entire value chain by no later than 2050.
+This commitment encompasses all scopes of emissions, reflecting a comprehensive approach to sustainability.
+BMW Group's emissions data and reduction targets are sourced from Bayerische Motoren Werke Aktiengesellschaft, ensuring consistency and transparency in their climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents